postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-20-cost-and-effect.md

 - [Alternate universes](#alternate-universes)
 - [Where we are](#where-we-are)
 - [A challenger appears](#a-challenger-appears)

+> **Update 2022-12-04**
+- Some CR page references were incorrect and have been fixed.
+(They were inconsistently referencing the clean and annotated versions of the document.
+Now all references are to the clean document.)
+- Clarified what the consequences of the Scavenge errata were.

 ## What is NCIGS?
 Netrunner has a rule that says you can't play a card or use an ability if it won't have an effect.
 This is colloquially known as the “no change in game state” rule (often abbreviated "NCIGS").
 At first glance, it might seem quite innocuous and intuitive.
 "You can't do a thing if it doesn't do anything."
 Makes sense to me!
 But this simple idea can lead to some surprising results.